QianLabWebsite/GeneDrive/simulation_v2/README.md

 ```
 python CAIN_modification_male_cut_simulation.py CAIN.Fig6a #To change the parameters, such as environment capacity, inbreeding coefficient, you can edit script before running
 ```
+The example files are CAIN.Fig7a.0124.csv and CAIN.Fig7a.0124.pdf
+##### 1. To produce the Fig 6b, put the CAIN_modification_male_cut_simulation.py and the CAIN_viability_and_inbreeding.py in one directory, and then run
 python CAIN_homing_calculate.py CAIN_Homing.0124.10k